The one piece of clothing every woman needs right now

 During this moment of collective action to prevent the spread of a virus, and an economic aftermath that will take months if not years to fully unfold, style seems less important.
 What matters now is that we’ve got a lot of work to do in the clothes we wear.

 Personally, I’m prepping myself for a season of hard work, and the to-do list is a bit daunting.
 My first priority is to serve Resonance's online customers.
 When the shipping’s all done, I’m trying to find safe ways to engage my staff.
-I’m also working with suppliers to figure out how we can work with together next season amidst a fashion supply chain in chaos.
+I’m also working with suppliers to figure out how we can work together next season amidst a fashion supply chain in chaos.

 As I said, it’s daunting.
 But at least I know what to wear when I tackle the list: A jumpsuit.